A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Structure preservation

-respectively, where $C(\Delta)$ is defined in \eqref{eq:Cov}. \end{theorem} \begin{proof} Due to Assumption \ref{(A3)}, the Lie-Trotter splitting \eqref{SP1_FHN} is well-defined.
-The fact that $\widetilde{X}^{\textrm{LT}}(t_i)$ given $\widetilde{X}^{\textrm{LT}}(t_{i-1})$ is normally distributed with the corresponding mean vector and covariance matrix is an immediate consequence of formula \eqref{SP1_FHN}, recalling that $\xi_i$ are Gaussian random vectors with null mean and covariance matrix $C(\Delta)$.
-Moreover, the linear SDE \eqref{SDE_FHN} is hypoelliptic by assumption.
+respectively, where $C(\Delta)$ is defined in \eqref{eq:Cov}. \end{theorem} \begin{proof} The fact that $\widetilde{X}^{\textrm{LT}}(t_i)$ given $\widetilde{X}^{\textrm{LT}}(t_{i-1})$ is normally distributed with the corresponding mean vector and covariance matrix is an immediate consequence of formula \eqref{SP1_FHN}, recalling that the $\xi_i$ are Gaussian random vectors with null mean and covariance matrix $C(\Delta)$.
+Moreover, the linear SDE~\eqref{SDE_FHN} is hypoelliptic by assumption.
 Thus, its solution $(X^{[1]}(t))_{t\in[0,T]}$ has conditional covariance matrix $C(t)=\textrm{Cov}(X^{[1]}(t)|X_0^{[1]})$ \eqref{eq:Cov} which is of full rank.
-Since the covariance matrix of the Lie-Trotter splitting equals $C(\Delta)$, this method is $1$-step hypoelliptic according to Definition \ref{def:k:hypo}, and thus the normal distribution is non-degenerate. \end{proof}
+Since the covariance matrix of the Lie-Trotter splitting equals $C(\Delta)$, this method is $1$-step hypoelliptic according to Definition~\ref{def:k:hypo}, and thus the normal distribution is non-degenerate. \end{proof}

+\begin{remark} Note that the $1$-step hypoellipticity of the Lie-Trotter splitting \eqref{SP1_FHN} and the fact that this method yields a non-degenerate normal transition distribution according to Theorem~\ref{thm:hypo_N_LT} hold without requiring any conditions on the nonlinearity of SDE \eqref{eq:semi_linear_SDE}.
+Moreover, even though the transition distribution of the Strang splitting \eqref{SP3_FHN} is not explicitly available in general, this numerical method is expected to be $1$-step hypoelliptic too, since it also benefits from the covariance matrix $C(\Delta)$~\eqref{eq:Cov}. \end{remark}